shrik450/kon/README.md

 I love emacs, and org-mode.
 I really do.
 But I don't use emacs as a code editor, and keeping it open for just org more doesn't work for me.
 Apart from that, if I want to check in the todos for a project, org-mode isn't a format I can expect other people to be able to interact with.

-Kon uses markdown, which most people are familiar with, and its extensions to markdown's task scheme degrade gracefully even if you're editing it by hand.
+In contrast, kon uses markdown, which most people are familiar with.
+Its extensions to GFM tasks help you squeeze a little extra juice from text-based tasks.
+Kon is gracious and will accept - even fix! - files that don't strictly follow its spec, and its tasks degrade gracefully even if you're editing it by hand without kon around.

 ## Key Features

 - **Command-Line Interface:** Kon lives in your terminal, allowing you to manage tasks quickly and efficiently without context switching.
 - **Markdown Format:** Tasks are stored in a simple markdown format that is easy to read and edit manually.
 - **Task States:** Easily mark tasks as `todo`, `next`, `in-progress`, `on hold`, `cancelled`, or `done`.
 - **Task Priorities:** Assign priorities to tasks as `high`, `med`, or `low`.
 - **Assignees:** Assign tasks to team members directly in the markdown file.
 - **Tags:** Organize your tasks with custom tags.
 - **Task Dependencies:** Define and track task dependencies.
 - **Task Notes:** Add detailed notes and descriptions to your tasks.
-- **Dashboard:** Like org agenda.
-It shows you what you're working on so you can tuck it away in some corner of your screen, and pick up where you left off the next time you come back to your weekend project.
+- **Dashboard:** Like org agenda, shows you what you're working on so you can tuck it away in some corner of your screen, and pick up where you left off the next time you come back to your weekend project.